Keep track of everything: The barcode is disappearing, and what's coming next? – Image: Xpert.Digital

 Data integration

-GS1 DataMatrix enables more detailed capture of product information such as batch or serial numbers.
+GS1 DataMatrix enables more detailed recording of product information such as batch or serial numbers.
 This improves traceability and inventory accuracy.

 automation

-The ability to capture multiple data points in a single scan reduces manual entry and minimizes errors.
+The ability to capture multiple data points in a single scan reduces manual input and minimizes errors.

 flexibility

-Dynamic QR codes can be used for different purposes, e.g. B. to track products along the supply chain or to manage recalls.
+Dynamic QR codes can be used for various purposes, such as tracking products along the supply chain or managing recalls.

 The difference between the commonly known QR code and the GS1 Digital Link in the QR code

-The GS1 Digital Link is a standard that encodes information in a structured QR code so that it can be used equally by machines (scanners) and people (with smartphones).
+The GS1 Digital Link is a standard that structures and encodes information in a QR code so that it can be used by both machines (scanners) and people (with smartphones).

-The GS1 Digital Link uses the QR code as a carrier format, but not every QR code automatically contains a GS1 Digital Link.
-It depends on whether the encoded information follows GS1 standards, which include, for example, URLs to provide product specifications, tracking information or other data.
+The GS1 Digital Link uses the QR code as its carrier format, but not every QR code automatically contains a GS1 Digital Link.
+It depends on whether the encoded information adheres to GS1 standards, which include URLs to provide product specifications, tracking information, or other data.

-Why will the barcode we are familiar with no longer exist in the future?
+Why will the familiar barcode no longer exist in the future?

-The reason for this is the increased need for information: both consumers and companies need more and more information about products directly on the packaging.
-These include, for example, the expiry date, batch or serial numbers as well as Internet links to ingredients, allergen information, sustainability aspects, product images and videos or consumer reviews.
+The reason for this lies in the increased need for information: Both consumers and companies require more and more information about products directly on the packaging.
+This includes, for example, the expiration date, batch or serial numbers, as well as internet links to ingredients, allergen information, sustainability aspects, product images and videos, or consumer reviews.

 2D codes, such as QR codes or the GS1 DataMatrix, offer the necessary information capacity and thus meet the new requirements.